What instructions do the kits come with?

 How long will it take to build?

 After you have cut your sticks and screwed the balls on (see below) it'll take you less than an hour to build.
-If you want to make a raised base, then this will take extra.
+If you want to make a raised base, or other alterations, then this will take longer.

 How long will it take to make?

-If you use more natural wood (hazel, etc.) then cutting takes longer, but you don't need to paint it.
+If you use more natural wood (hazel, etc.) then cutting takes longer, but you don't need to paint / treat it.

 I'd like to use a hubs dome in a public space, can I?